-- 1. Apply power to the PS-425 and allow a warm up for a minimum of 15 minutes. - 2.
-Connect a known altitude pressure standard to the Static and Pitot ports, (both ports connected together, sensing the same pressure). - 3.
-Press the Exit and Leak Check buttons simultaneously.
-The display will change to:
+1. Apply power to the PS-425 and allow a warm-up for a minimum of 10 minutes.

+2. Connect a known altitude and airspeed pressure standard to the Static and Pitot ports.

+3. Press the Exit and Leak Check buttons simultaneously.
+The display will change to: Enter Cal?
+N Y
-Cal?
-No Yes

-- 4. Press the Leak Check button to proceed with calibration, or press the Exit button to exit out of the calibration mode without any changes being made. - 5.
-At this point the display will read:
+4. Press the Leak Check button to proceed with calibration or press the Exit button to exit out of the calibration mode without any changes being made.

-Goto
+5. At this point the display will read:

-0 Feet
+Goto 0 Ft